Updated: Oct 19, 2021

 Through her eye-opening book Lactivism (2015), Courtney Jung, professor of political science at the University of Toronto, shares frustrations with the all-or-nothing mentality that too often governs the lactation space.
 In between interviewing candidates for our new positions, physicians and moms about their experiences, and mammary epithelial cells about how they thrive best, our team deepened our understanding of the complexities of infant feeding through Jung’s book.

 Let’s be clear: neither Jung nor BIOMILQ is against breastfeeding.
 Rather, Jung is against lactivism and how it perpetuates the guilt, fear, and shame associated with oh-so-common breastfeeding challenges.

 “Breastfeeding, it turns out, is never just breastfeeding” (69).

-While there is nothing inherently wrong with any of these associations with breastfeeding, they become problematic when proper lactation becomes a way of distinguishing the good moms from the bad.
+While there is nothing inherently wrong with any of these associations with breastfeeding, they become problematic when adequate lactation becomes a way of distinguishing the good moms from the bad.

 Your moral worth cannot not be determined by how you feed your baby.